GustavoSouza12/GustavoSouza12/README.md

 ## 👨🏻‍💻 A little bit about me

 Hi there 👋🏻
-I'm Gustavo Souza, Software Engineer freelancer in this moment, working over React.Js ecosystem.
+I'm Gustavo Souza, Software Engineer freelancer at this moment, working over React.Js ecosystem.

 - 👻 I'm posting my projects on instagram: <a href="https://www.instagram.com/gstdev1/">@gstdev1</a> 😎